-Vince is our current chairperson, he is a a founding trustee.
+Vince is a a founding trustee.
 Vince is a biologist with a background in environmental education, forestry, horticulture and conservation management and currently works for his own firm Kerr & Associates, based in Northland.
 Vince is a strong advocate for marine conservation and played a key support role in the Kamo High School Whangarei Harbour Marine Reserve campaign.
 Vince is the driving force behind our Trust marine advocacy projects and the website www.howto.org.nz Vince has responsibility for advising on any issues and supporting consulting trustees.

-Dr Roger Grace
+Dr Roger Grace - our PATRON

 Samara is an founding trustee and is the Programme Director.
 She was recognised in 2005 in the Sir Peter Blake Leadership Awards.
 She holds a Bachelor of Applied Science degree from AUT and is a graduate of Northland Polytechnic’s Diploma of Environmental Management.
 Samara founded the Experiencing Marine Reserves programme in 2001, and the EMR community guided snorkel days in 2004.
 She is also a graduate of Kamo High School where she was Head Girl and played a key role in the school’s marine reserve proposal and establishment.
 Samara is a PADI Dive Master and a registered assessor for unit standards in snorkelling.
 Samara is a consulting trustee and has responsibility for the overall management and direction of all programmes.
 She is also the national EMR coordinator.
 In 2018 she was honored as a member of the New Zealand Order of Merit for services to marine education and conservation.